SvenGroot/WslManagementPS/docs/Import-WslDistribution.md

 ```

 ### -Version

-Specifies the WSL version to use for the imported distribution.
+Specifies the distribution version to use for the imported distribution, either 1 or 2.

-By default, this cmdlet uses the
-version set with "wsl.exe --set-default-version".
+If omitted, the currently configured default distribution version is used.

 ```yaml
 Type: Int32